anphonic/ej2-aspnetmvc-docs/src/maps/maps/color-mapping.md

 ### Desaturation color mapping

 Desaturation color mapping applies the color to the shapes of the Maps, similar to the range color mapping.
-The opacity will be applied in this color mapping based on the `MinOpacity` and `MaxOpacity` properties in the `MapsColorMapping` class.
+The opacity will be applied in this color mapping based on the `MinOpacity` and `MaxOpacity` properties in the `MapsColorMapping`.

-> The following example shows how to apply desaturation color mapping to the shapes with the data source  **"Population_Density"** that is available in the [Range color mapping](#range-color-mapping) section.
+>The following example shows how to apply desaturation color mapping to the shapes with the data source  **Population_Density** that is available in the [Range color mapping](#range-color-mapping) section.

-Bind the **"Population_Density"** data to the `DataSource` property of `MapsLayer` class and set the `ColorValuePath` property of `MapsShapeSettings` class as **"density"**.
-The range values can be set using the `From` and `To` properties in the `MapsColorMapping` class.
+Bind the **Population_Density** data to the `DataSource` property of `MapsLayer` class and set the `ColorValuePath` property of `MapsShapeSettings` as **density**.
+The range values can be set using the `From` and `To` properties in the `MapsColorMapping`.

 {% aspTab template="maps/colormapping/desaturationcolormapping", sourceFiles="desaturationcolormapping.cs" %}